Reading Each Row in List for for Loop

 The map() function appears in both the purrr and maps packages.
 See the "Prerequisites" section of the Introduction.
 If you lot see errors similar the following, y'all are using the wrong map() function.

 > map(c(TRUE, Fake, TRUE), ~ !.)
-Error: $ operator is invalid for atomic vectors > map(-2:two, rnorm, north = 5) Error in map(-2:two, rnorm, n = 5) : argument three matches multiple formal arguments
+Error: $ operator is invalid for atomic vectors > map(-2:two, rnorm, north = 5) Error in map(-2:two, rnorm, n = 5) : argument three matches multiple formal arguments You can bank check the packet in which a role is defined using the environs() function:

 The result should include namespace:purrr if map() is coming from the purrr package.
 To explicitly reference the package to get a role from, apply the colon operator ::.
 For example,